Last updated on

 Lots of investors have tried putting up signs or buying bus stop ads.

-They work, although paid ads are expensive and bandit signs are illegal in many areas (that’s why they got called “bandit” signs… cause they’re breakin the law).
+They work, although paid ads are expensive and bandit signs are illegal in many areas (that’s why they got called “bandit” signs… cause they’re breaking the law).

 Unexpected: Flyers at Laundromats and Non-Profits